streetturtle/awesome-wm-widgets/battery-widget/README.md

  - a pop-up window, which shows up when you hover over an icon: ![Battery Widget](./bat-wid-2.png)
  - a pop-up warning message which appears on bottom right corner when battery level is less that 15%: ![Battery Widget](./bat-wid-3.png)

+Note that widget uses the Arc icon theme, so it should be [installed](https://github.com/horst3180/arc-icon-theme#installation) first under **/usr/share/icons/Arc/** folder.

 ## Installation

 This widget reads the output of acpi tool.